Appearance

 // For now, this is enough to integrate Wolverine into

-// your application, but there'll be *much* more
+// your application, but there'll be *many* more

 // options later of course :-)